PhilipRurka/The-Big-Reveal/README.md

 ---
 &nbsp;
 ## Trello
-We have a, ask for an invite and jump in, assign yourself to a task and walk it through to victory (Done & Live).
+We have a, ask for an invite and jump in, assign yourself to a task and walk it through to victory (In Production).

 ---
 &nbsp;